Berlin Marathon: Course

 The marathon course is set throughout several boroughs in Berlin with start and finish near the Brandenburg Gate (bottom right).

 The course within the metropolis starts and finishes near the Brandenburg Gate.
 Due to the division of the city, the marathon events before 1990 were limited to West Berlin only.
-On 30 September 1990 athletes were able to run through the Brandenburg Gate for the first time and since then, the course has covered both halves of the unified city.
+On 30 September 1990, just four days before the German reunification, athletes were able to run through the Brandenburg Gate for the first time and since then, the course has covered both halves of the unified city.
 It was reported that a great many of the runners had tears in their eyes as they ran through the gate.

 Nowadays, after leaving Brandenburg Gate, the course passes Charlottenburg, around Tiergarten, along Moabit and Mitte, and then south to Friedrichshain.
 After that, it winds west between Kreuzberg and Neukölln, through Schöneberg, over to Friedenau and Zehlendorf, before turning north back toward the city's center.
 Looping above Schöneberg, the course comes full circle as it finishes through the Gate.

 There have been two other major international marathons in Berlin.
 At the 1936 Olympic Games and at the 2009 IAAF World Championships, both using different routes.
 A marathon in Berlin on 14 Oct 1973 was won by Ulrich Hutmacher (GER) with a time of 2:19:32, but that race is not considered to be part of the Berlin Marathon series.